7odadocoding/1-year-SP/README.md

 - Design Patterns: Study various design patterns (e.g., Singleton, Factory, Observer) and understand their applications in solving common software design problems.
 - Continuous Integration and Deployment (CI/CD): Gain knowledge of CI/CD pipelines, automated testing, and deployment strategies.

+Certainly!
+Here are some topics and books on refactoring that you can add to your 1-year study plan:

+### **Refactoring Topics:**

+1. **Code Smells:**
+   - Learn about common code smells that indicate potential design issues and opportunities for refactoring.
+   - Understand how to identify and address code smells such as long methods, duplicated code, and large classes.

+2. **Refactoring Techniques:**
+   - Study various refactoring techniques and patterns to improve code quality and maintainability.
+   - Learn about techniques like Extract Method, Extract Class, Replace Conditional with Polymorphism, and more.

+3. **Refactoring Tools:**
+   - Explore popular refactoring tools and plugins available for different programming languages and IDEs.
+   - Understand how to leverage automated refactoring tools to refactor code more efficiently and safely.

+4. **Refactoring in Legacy Code:**
+   - Learn strategies for refactoring legacy codebases without introducing regressions.
+   - Understand how to incrementally refactor legacy code to improve its design and maintainability.

+5. **Testing and Refactoring:**
+   - Explore the relationship between testing and refactoring.
+   - Learn how to write effective unit tests to ensure the correctness of refactored code.

+6. **Code Review and Refactoring:**
+   - Understand the role of code review in the refactoring process.
+   - Learn how to provide and receive constructive feedback during code reviews to drive effective refactoring.

+7. **Refactoring in Agile Development:**
+   - Explore how refactoring fits into the Agile development process.
+   - Understand the importance of continuous refactoring in maintaining a healthy codebase.

 <br/>
 <br/>

 ## Books

-1. **Foundational Backend Engineering Concepts:**
+ **Foundational Backend Engineering Concepts:**

 - "Clean Architecture: A Craftsman's Guide to Software Structure and Design" by Robert C. Martin
 - "Building Microservices: Designing Fine-Grained Systems" by Sam Newman
-   - "Web Scalability for Startup Engineers" by Artur Ejsmont

-4. **Database Management:**
 - "Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems" by Martin Kleppmann

+ **Database Management:**

+- "Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems" by Martin Kleppmann
 - "Practical PostgreSQL" by Joshua D. Drake
 - "MongoDB Applied Design Patterns" by Rick Copeland

-5. **Algorithms and Data Structures:**
+ **Algorithms and Data Structures:**

+- "Grokking Algorithms: An Illustrated Guide for Programmers and Other Curious People" by Aditya Y. Bhargava
 - "Algorithms, Part I" and "Algorithms, Part II" by Robert Sedgewick and Kevin Wayne
 - "Data Structures and Algorithms in JavaScript" by Michael McMillan
 - "Introduction to the Theory of Computation" by Michael Sipser

-6. **Clean Code and Software Engineering Practices:**
+ **Clean Code and Software Engineering Practices:**

 - "The Pragmatic Programmer: Your Journey to Mastery" by Andrew Hunt and David Thomas
 - "Domain-Driven Design: Tackling Complexity in the Heart of Software" by Eric Evans
 - "Test-Driven Development: By Example" by Kent Beck

+**Refactoring:**

+- "Refactoring: Improving the Design of Existing Code" by Martin Fowler, Kent Beck, John Brant, William Opdyke, Don Roberts
+- "Clean Code: A Handbook of Agile Software Craftsmanship" by Robert C. Martin
+- "Working Effectively with Legacy Code" by Michael Feathers
+- "Refactoring to Patterns" by Joshua Kerievsky
+- "Refactoring: Ruby Edition" by Jay Fields, Shane Harvie, Martin Fowler, and Kent Beck